idushes/whatsmeow-mcp/README.md

 A Model Context Protocol (MCP) server that provides WhatsApp functionality through standardized tools.
 This server enables AI agents and MCP clients to interact with WhatsApp services in a structured and reliable way.

+The server implements the latest MCP protocol specification (2025-06-18) with Streamable HTTP transport, supporting both stdio and HTTP-based communication modes.

 ## Features

 This MCP server exposes WhatsApp capabilities as standardized MCP tools that can be seamlessly integrated with AI agents, Claude Desktop, Cline, and other MCP-compatible applications.
 All tools provide comprehensive error handling, parameter validation, and detailed responses.